Gospel: Luke 1:39-56

 After the angel Gabriel told Mary she would be the mother of the Messiah,

-36 Mary got up and went as quick as she could to a town in the hills of Judea.
+36 Mary got up and went as quickly as she could to a town in the hills of Judea.
 40 There, she entered Zechariah's house and said "Hello" to her cousin, Elizabeth.
 41 When Elizabeth heard Mary's greeting, the baby in her womb suddenly moved a lot.
 And Elizabeth was filled with the Holy Spirit.
 42 "God has blessed you more than any other woman!"
 Elizabeth shouted.
 "And God has blessed the son in your womb!

 43 You, the mother of my Lord, came to visit me.
 Why should this happen to me?